reuk/wayverb/docs_source/evaluation.md

 equivalent absorption area for an entire room is found by summing the absorption areas of all surfaces in the scene.

+The Sabine equation has some important limitations.
+Firstly, it fails at high absorptions.
+With the absorption coefficient set to 1, it estimates a finite reverb time, even though a completely absorptive enclosure cannot reverberate.
+Secondly, the Sabine equation assumes that the sound field in the enclosure is perfectly diffuse, which is untrue in practice.
+At low frequencies (that is, below the Schroeder frequency) rooms behave modally, concentrating sound energy at specific points in the room.
+Under such circumstances, the sound field is clearly not diffuse, and so the Sabine equation is a poor predictor of reverb time at low frequencies.

 ### Reverb Times for Varying Room Volumes

 This test aims to check that rooms with different volumes produce the expected